vetal4444/flask-cassandra/README.md

 Flask-Cassandra provides an application-level connection to an Apache Cassandra database.
 This connection can be used to interact with a Cassandra cluster.

 Flask-Cassandra requires both Flask and the [Datastax Python Driver for Apache Cassandra](https://github.com/datastax/python-driver) to be installed.
-This driver will be installed automatically when running `setup.py install`.
+This driver will be installed automatically when installing via `pip` or when running `setup.py install`.

 ## Installation